amilcarlucas/ardupilot/libraries/AP_FETtecOneWire/README.md

   - check that the desired motor channels parameter (`SERVO_FWT_MASK`) is valid
   - check that the desired motor poles parameter (`SERVO_FWT_POLES`) is valid
   - check that the all desired ESCs are found and configured
-  - check that the ESCs are periodicaly sending telemetry data
+  - check that the ESCs are periodically sending telemetry data
 - re-enumerate all ESCs if not armed (motors not spinning) when
   - communication with one of the ESCs is lost
 - adds a serial simulator (--uartF=sim:fetteconewireesc) of FETtec OneWire ESCs